bajwa61/hubspot-mcp-server/README.md

 # HubSpot MCP Server

+## Description

-A Model Context Protocol (MCP) server for HubSpot CRM integration, compatible with Windows, macOS, and Linux.
+A lightweight REST-based MCP server for integrating HubSpot CRM into automation platforms and AI agents.
+Supports full access to contacts, companies, and deals via simple HTTP endpoints, ideal for use with n8n and other no-code tools.

 ## Overview

-This MCP server provides access to HubSpot CRM using a unified JSON-RPC 2.0 interface.
+This MCP server provides access to HubSpot CRM through a RESTful HTTP interface.
 It enables assistants, automation tools, or applications to search, create, and update contacts, companies, and deals—without directly interacting with individual HubSpot API endpoints.

-It is ideal for integration into both code-based and no-code environments.
+The server is compatible with both code-based and no-code platforms that can make standard REST calls.

 ## Installation